-Dr. Kelly Evans's research focuses on sleep and breathing in children with craniofacial conditions.
-In particular, she is studying risk factors for the development of airway obstruction and sleep disturbance in children born with micrognathia, glossoptosis and cleft palate, also known as Robin sequence.
-Her current studies include:
+Dr. Kelly Evans’s research focuses on sleep and breathing in children with craniofacial conditions.
+In particular, she is studying risk factors for the development of airway obstruction and sleep disturbance in children born with micrognathia, glossoptosis and cleft palate, also known as Robin sequence (RS).

 Pediatric sleep apnea causes significant health issues in children including neurocognitive, behavioral, cardiovascular and metabolic problems.
 But there are significant gaps in our understanding of obstructive sleep apnea (OSA) in children with craniofacial conditions, as they are often excluded from studies evaluating OSA in typical children.
 As craniofacial anomalies are the most common cause of OSA in infants and young children, RS is an ideal model for better understanding OSA in infants.

 Robin Sequence: Descriptive Epidemiology of and Risk Factors for a Multifactorial Developmental Sequence

-We are addressing this gap by conducting a case control study using birth certificate records and hospital discharge databases for children born in Washington state, with the goal of identifying perinatal factors that are potentially associated with RS.
-The research, which will be among the first epidemiologic studies focusing specifically on RS, will contribute to improved understanding of the condition's pathogenesis, and will potentially identify a subpopulation of children with RS on which to focus further etiologic inquiry.
+The Evans lab is beginning to address this gap by conducting a case control study using birth certificate records and hospital discharge databases for children born in Washington State, with the goal of identifying perinatal factors that are potentially associated with RS.
+The research, which will be among the first epidemiologic studies focusing specifically on RS, will contribute to improved understanding of the condition’s pathogenesis, and will potentially identify a subpopulation of children with RS for which to focus further etiologic inquiry.

 Workgroup on Neonatal Upper Airway Obstruction